How Strong Is Paracord Really?

 Can I use paracord to hang a hammock?

-Even though the weight is distributed between two pieces of paracord, both pieces of paracord are weakened because of their knots and because the hammock is at an angle.
+Even though the weight is distributed between two pieces of paracord, both pieces are weakened because of their knots and because the hammock is at an angle.

-So long as you are very lightweight, lie down in the hammock very carefully and don’t swing around, the paracord should hold up.
+So long as you are very lightweight, lie in the hammock carefully, and don’t swing around; the paracord should hold up.
 But it would only take one wrong moment for the paracord to snap!

 Can I use 550 paracord for climbing?